Celtoys/Remotery/readme.md

-    RMT_USE_TINYCRT     <not defined>       Used by the Celtoys TinyCRT library (not released yet) RMT_USE_CUDA        <not defined>       Assuming CUDA headers/libs are setup, allow CUDA profiling RMT_USE_D3D11       <not defined>       Assuming Direct3D 11 headers/libs are setup, allow D3D11 GPU profiling
+    RMT_USE_TINYCRT     <not defined>       Used by the Celtoys TinyCRT library (not released yet) RMT_USE_CUDA        <not defined>       Assuming CUDA headers/libs are setup, allow CUDA profiling RMT_USE_D3D11       <not defined>       Assuming Direct3D 11 headers/libs are setup, allow D3D11 GPU profiling RMT_USE_OPENGL      <not defined>       Allow OpenGL GPU profiling (standalone except you must link to OpenGL which you already do if you use it)

 Basic Use